b-zhao/ML_patent_study/docs/index.md

 Our objective is to build a model that will take in information of a patent (filing date, inventor’s country, team size, category, etc.) and predict the length of the time interval between filing and granting (grant time).
 Previous works [2][3] on patent analysis have used statistics and data science methods such as time series analysis, entity recognition, and relation extraction.
 We hope to analyze how grant time depends on various aspects of a patent, and then improve the prediction quality using deep neural networks.

-This work will complement Dr. Ramachandran’s study on how grants delays affect inventors’ motivations [4].
-By predicting the grant time in advance, managers can have a better understanding of the productivity and portfolio diversification effort of the inventors in the future.
-The grant time prediction can also help companies in making policies for the next steps in developing the patented product.
+This work will complement Dr. Ramachandran group's study on how grant delays affect inventors’ motivations [4].
+It has been shown that patent grant delays is associated with decreasing future patenting activities.
+By predicting the grant time in advance, managers can have a better understanding of the productivity of the inventors in the future and adjust plans accordingly.
+The grant time prediction can also help companies in preparing for the next steps in developing the patented product.